Gradient-Based Learning of Discrete Structured Measurement Operators for Signal Recovery: Background Related Work

-Gumbel reparametrizations have found various applications in the field of machine learning, ranging from learned discrete representations \citep{gumbel, learned_discrete1}, over graph generation \citep{gggan}, to neural architecture search \citep{nas}.
-Recently, they have been also applied in the context of compressive magnetic resonance imaging \citep{huijben2019deep,huijben2020learning}, where a single Gumbel top-$K$ operation is employed to select a fixed number of rows from a Fourier matrix; see also \citep{bahadir2019adaptive,bahadir2020deep}.
+Gumbel reparametrizations have found various applications in the field of machine learning, ranging from learned discrete representations \cite{gumbel, learned_discrete1}, over graph generation \cite{gggan}, to neural architecture search \cite{nas}.
+Recently, they have been also applied in the context of compressive magnetic resonance imaging \cite{huijben2019deep,huijben2020learning}, where a single Gumbel top-$K$ operation is employed to select a fixed number of rows from a Fourier matrix; see also \cite{bahadir2019adaptive,bahadir2020deep}.
 This can be seen as a special case of the GLODISMO framework (see Section~\ref{section:method}), when learning only a single global mask.
-Having said that, our actual main concern is to allow for additional structural constraints, which is not addressable with existing methods.
-Moreover, the aforementioned works rely on off-the-shelf feedforward neural networks for recovery, which are impractical for most applications (where convex optimization algorithms are ubiquitous).
-We close this important feasibility gap by focusing on unrolled algorithms instead.\footnote{Note that this can be viewed as a recurrent neural network in \eqref{unrolling}, since the matrix $\Phi$ appears in every iteration (layer) of the unrolled algorithm, cf.~\eqref{proximal}.}
+The aforementioned works rely on off-the-shelf feedforward neural networks for recovery, which is a notable difference to our unrolling-based approach.\footnote{Note that this can be viewed as a recurrent neural network in \eqref{unrolling}, since the matrix $\Phi$ appears in every iteration (layer) of the unrolled algorithm, cf.~\eqref{proximal}.} In fact, the use of unrolling comes along with several important practical advantages.

+First, unrolled methods like the variants of LISTA can be designed in a very memory-efficient fashion, due to explicit control over the learnable components of the unrolled iterative (convex) scheme, e.g., see \cite{alista,na-alista}.
+This allows overcoming the limitations of memory-intensive feedforward neural networks when subjected to additional constraints, e.g., the deployment on mobile hardware.

+Second, it has been demonstrated that unrolled methods are capable of much more accurate and robust reconstructions, as they take the forward model of the inverse problem explicitly into account, e.g., see \cite{genzel-robustness,genzel-accuracy,leuschner21,hsqdsr19,sp21}.
+In a similar vein, the training of unrolled networks is typically also less prone to overfitting than post-processing feedforward neural networks.